ietf-satp/draft-ietf-satp-core/draft-ietf-satp-core.md

 {: #satp-abort-effectiveness-section}

-The effectiveness of a session-abort message on the state of the asset depends on when the abort message occurs in the SATP protocol flow in Figure 2.
+The effectiveness of a session-abort message on the state of the asset depends on where the abort message occurs in the SATP protocol flow in Figure 2.

 Note that a session-abort message by be lost and never be received by the peer gateway.
 Gateways can crash prior to receiving an abort message.